 Financial reporting standard IFRS 7 requires disclosure of the role that financial instruments have had during the period in creating or changing the risks a body faces in undertaking its activities.
 Because of the continuing service provider relationship that the Trust has with Integrated Care Board (ICB) and the way the ICBs are financed, the Trust is not exposed to the degree of financial risk faced by business entities.
-Also financial instruments play a much more limited role in creating or changing risk than would be typical of listed companies, to which the financial reporting standards mainly apply.
-The Trust has limited powers to borrow or invest surplus funds and financial assets and liabilities are generated by day-to-day operational activities rather than being held to change the risks facing the Trust in undertaking its activities.
+Also financial instruments play a much more limited role in creating or changing risk than would be typical of tisted companies, to which the financial reporting standards mainly apply.
+The Trust has limited powers to borrow or invest surplus funds and financial assets and liabilities are generated by dayto-day operational activities.